Leagues: What are they and who can play?

 Tennis Leagues are a way for recreational tennis players to compete against each other.
 Players join a league team which then is scheduled to play head-to-head team matches against other league teams on a regularly scheduled day and time (ex.
 Monday nights at 6pm).

-There are several different types of USTA sanctioned leagues available to play on throughout the year.
+There are several different types of USTA sanctioned leagues available to play on throughout the season.
 Each league has it's own specific calendar of deadlines, season start & end, day & time of play and post-season play (if applicable).

 Who can play on USTA sanctioned leagues?